Advancing Disability-Inclusive Healthcare (ADIH)

 range of disabilities. - Acquire a conceptual framework of disability in the context of human diversity, the lifespan, wellness, injury and social and cultural environments.

-- Explore and mitigate one’s own implicit biases and avoid making assumptions
+- Explore and mitigate one’s own implicit biases and avoid making assumptions about a person’s abilities or lack of abilities and lifestyle.

-individual needs of people with disabilities. - Engage and collaborate with team members within and outside their own discipline to provide high quality, interprofessional team-based health care to people with disabilities.
+- Engage and collaborate with team members within and outside their own discipline to provide high quality, interprofessional team-based health care to people with disabilities.

 - Collect and interpret relevant information about the health and function of patients with disabilities to engage patients in creating a plan of care that includes essential and optimal services and supports.